-In CPA Australia's submission to the National Natural Disaster Arrangements Royal Commission, we argued that governments should develop economic and policy frameworks to be activated as a pre-prepared response that could be scaled up or down quickly in response to the nature and magnitude of the disaster.
-This would minimise the need to make policy on the run and reduce the time between critical decision making and getting expedited assistance and stimulus released.
+In CPA Australia's submission to the National Natural Disaster Arrangements Royal Commission, we argued that governments should develop pre-prepared economic and policy frameworks to a disaster response that could be scaled up or down quickly in response to the nature and magnitude of a disaster.
+This is especially the case for assistance to directly and indirectly-affected businesses.
+This would minimise the need for 'policy on the run' and reduce the time between critical decision making and getting expedited assistance and stimulus released.

 Although it is too early to fairly and adequately assess the outcomes and effectiveness of the stimulus responses to COVID-19, when this time does come there should be significant critical analysis, modelling and evaluation to build into a future 'break glass in emergency' response.
-Having an off-the-shelf, scalable emergency response plan for Australia that is grounded in robust risk analysis would enable future governments to focus time on implementing tried, tested and sound programs with the right checks and balances in place.
+Having an off-the-shelf, scalable emergency response plan for Australia that is grounded in robust risk analysis would enable future governments to focus on implementing tried, tested and sound programs with the right checks and balances in place.

 Both the nature and scale of the emergencies we have experienced throughout 2019-2020 have been acknowledged as unprecedented in most of our lifetimes.
-However, there is now an opportunity to prepare future governments and generations and better equip them to deal with future unprecedented scenarios with the knowledge of lessons learned and a greater ability for rapid response.
+However, there is now an opportunity to prepare future governments and generations and better equip them to deal with future scenarios with the knowledge of lessons learned and a greater ability for rapid response.